feedm3/gatsby-first-inc-build-bug/README.md

 # Gatsby first incremental build bug

+Update: If you remove the import of the `layout.css` in `/src/components/layout.js`, the bug doesn't appear anymore.

 To see the bug, run `yarn build` 3 times and check the build log.

 Issue on Github: https://github.com/gatsbyjs/gatsby/issues/33450